WELSH SUMMER OPEN 2023:

 Keeping your child safe

-Parents play a vital part in safeguarding children in sport.
-Children may come to their parents to tell them when they are concerned or worried about something that has happened to them or about something they have witnessed happening to someone else.
-In such cases, it is important for parents to know how to raise the alarm appropriately.
+Parents and Guardians play a vital part in safeguarding children in sport.
+Children may come to you when they are concerned or worried about something that has happened to them or about something they have witnessed happening to someone else.
+You may also notice changes in behaviour that may indicate that there is something upsetting your child.
+In such cases, it is important to know what to do to help your child.

-If you're worried that your child is being abused or put at risk during sports activities, it's vital that you talk to someone.
+If you're worried that your child is being abused, suspect poor practice or are worried that your child is being put at risk during sports activities, it's vital that you talk to someone who can help.

-The animation below is a useful guide for parents of children participating in sport.
+The animation below is a useful guide for parents/guardians of children participating in sport.

 Do you need advice?